 Err on the side of being too advanced.
 We’d rather hear that your presentation was slightly over an attendee’s knowledge base than too basic for our audience.
 Pooling professionals are seasoned, smart people!
 We don’t want you to “dumb down” any of your content.
 We stand ready to assist you to make sure you hit the right level and tone of your presentation material.

 Establish your knowledge base, without reviewing your resume, right from the start.
 Start strong and confidently with an industry-specific story or example.
 Personal history and unrelated introductions are generally less successful with our attendees.

-Be mindful of the branding that you use on your slides.
+Be mindful of branding on your slides.
 Our members value subject expertise over anything remotely sales-oriented.
-Avoid using a large logo on every slide.
-A small logo in the bottom corner of your slide is acceptable.
+Use your company or organizational logo only on the first and last slides.

 Always use the microphone.
 Even if you think your voice projects well, room dynamics and background noise can be a problem for some attendees (not to mention hearing disabilities).

 Repeat questions from the audience.
 There are two reasons for this: 1) so other audience members can hear the question, and 2) so those listening to an audio or video archived version can hear the question.

 Tell a story.
 You’re presenting to share your point of view and expertise, but it’s important to connect your information in a way all attendees can appreciate.
 Pools love to learn from one-another.
 Tell a representative story or use an illustration from your pooling experience.

 Think about your presentation.
 Be thoughtful about your presentation.
 Use the "slide master" feature in PowerPoint to create a consistent slide deck.
 Avoid reading your slides.
 Limit the text on your slides.
 Use high-quality graphics.
 Don't overuse slide transitions such as "fly-ins" or "swipes."
 If you have video, please be sure to embed it as an MP4 for the strongest likelihood it will be usable.